HimanshuChopra99/Recipes-App/README.md

 - **Data**: Meal data is fetched asynchronously from an external API.

 ## Demo
-Click [here](https://himanshuchopra99.github.io/Recipes-App/) to get the demo of this Expense Tracker App
+Click [here](https://himanshuchopra99.github.io/Recipes-App/) to get the demo of this Recipe App.

 ## What I Learned